ess-dmsc/nexus-constructor/tests/UITests.md

 ## Removing a group from the instrument view and NeXus tree view

 In the instrument you created above, add a group 'wrong_sample (NXsample)' under 'entry (NXentry)' Add a translation -10 to the "wrong_sample".
-Try to delete the wrong_sample group and confirm that it disappears both from the NeXus tree view and the instrument 3D view.
+Try to delete the "wrong_sample" group and confirm that it disappears both from the NeXus tree view, and the instrument 3D view.

 ## Drag and drop groups in the NeXus tree

-Load your "my_file.json" from above and add a group monitor_2 of type NXmonitor under 'entry (NXentry)'.
+Load your "my_file.json" from above and add a group "monitor_2" of type NXmonitor under 'entry (NXentry)'.
 This is of course wrong, the monitor should be put under 'instrument (NXinstrument)'.
-Correct this by selecting the monitor_2 group and dragging it from the entry group to the instrument group by dragging it inside of the 'instrument (NXinstrument)' structure in the tree view.
+Correct this by selecting the "monitor_2" group and dragging it from the entry group to the instrument group by dragging it inside the 'instrument (NXinstrument)' structure in the tree view.
 Confirm that this actually worked correctly.